jakebolewski/BenchmarkTrackers.jl/README.md

 ## Writing Benchmarks

 Benchmarks are written in a package's repository in `benchmark/runbenchmarks.jl`.
-Check out the [example `runbenchmarks.jl`](https://github.com/JuliaCI/BenchmarkTrackers.jl/blob/master/benchmark/runbenchmarks.jl) that demonstrates how to use BenchmarkTrackers.jl to write benchmarks.
+Check out the [`runbenchmarks.jl`](https://github.com/JuliaCI/BenchmarkTrackers.jl/blob/master/benchmark/runbenchmarks.jl) that demonstrates how benchmarks are written using BenchmarkTrackers.jl.

 ## CI Benchmark Tracking